Updated: Oct 25, 2021

 The exciting part about it is that if I didn't take the picture just before or the image right after the one hit the money, one shot that hit the money might not exist.

 It is essential to keep trying.
-I am not suggesting that we should bang our head against the wall in a fruitless effort to succeed.
+I am not suggesting that we should bang our heads against the wall in a fruitless effort to succeed.
 I am just saying; we take a shot, make an adjustment, take another picture, and move forward.

 The inevitable result is that we get what it is that we want.